-(3) If course and examination results are credited, all grades as well as the ECTS grade and ECTS credits - provided they are comparable - will be adopted and integrated into the calculation of the overall grade, the final ECTS grade and the overall number of ECTS credits achieved.
-If the grading systems are not comparable, the examination committee decides upon an appropriate new evaluation of the course and examination results to be adopted.

-If competences acquired in extra-curricular activities are credited according to paragraph (2), the ECTS credits will be credited without grading.

-(4) If the requirements under paragraph (1) are met, they establish a legal claim to these results being credited.
-All acquired competences achieved in a signatory state of the Lisbon Recognition Convention will be officially credited.
+- (3) If course and examination results are credited, all grades as well as the ECTS grade and ECTS credits provided they are comparable will be adopted and integrated into the calculation of the overall grade, the final ECTS grade and the overall number of ECTS credits achieved.
+If the grading systems are not comparable, the examination committee decides upon an appropriate new evaluation of the course and examination results to be adopted. - If knowledge and skills acquired outside higher education are credited according to paragraph (2), the ECTS credits will be credited without grading. - (4) If the requirements under paragraph (1) are met, they establish a legal claim to these results being credited.
+All acquired competences achieved in a signatory state of the Lisbon

+Recognition Convention will be officially credited.
 Students must submit all documentation required for the crediting of results.
 The university is obliged to justify any non-recognition.